Protect Community Safety by Rejecting Enhanced Penalties1

 We all want safe communities and to feel protected and secure.
 Violence against anyone threatens that, and we all have a responsibility to stop, prevent, and condemn violence in any form.

-The recently proposed laws that require enhanced penalties for offenses involving law enforcement officials, such as H.R.
-115, don’t do that.
+But the recently proposed laws that require enhanced penalties for offenses involving law enforcement officials don’t do that.
 There are already adequate laws that ensure that those who compromise police officer safety are penalized, making enhanced penalty laws wasteful and unnecessary.
 Moreover, these proposed laws have additional consequences that harm communities in the long run.
 They impair the relationship between police and communities, interfere with people’s ability to come together as a community in peaceful demonstrations and protests, and they do nothing to improve officer wellness.

 Legislators should vote no on these proposed laws that would only end up hurting communities.
 Instead, lawmakers should focus on policies that improve the relationship between police and communities, and that improve officer wellness and health.